Dalanówek railway station

 Dalanówek railway station (Przystanek kolejowy Dalanówek) is a railway halt located in the village of Dalanówek in Płońsk County, Masovian Voivodeship, Poland.
 The station serves as a stop on Railway line 9, which connects Warsaw with northern Poland via Nasielsk, Ciechanów, and Działdowo.

 Location and infrastructure

 The station is situated in the small village of Dalanówek, within the administrative boundaries of Płońsk County in the Masovian Voivodeship.
 It operates as a railway halt rather than a full station, providing basic passenger services for the local community and travelers along the Warsaw-northern Poland corridor.

 The station infrastructure is managed by PKP Polskie Linie Kolejowe S.A., Poland's national railway infrastructure manager.
 The station is located on railway line 9, which forms part of Poland's national railway network connecting Warsaw with northern regions of the country.

 Services

-Passenger services at Dalanówek are provided by Koleje Mazowieckie (Masovian Railways), the regional railway operator for the Masovian Voivodeship.
+Passenger services at Dalanówek are provided by Masovian Railways (Masovian Railways), the regional railway operator for the Masovian Voivodeship.
 The company operates as "Koleje Mazowieckie - KM" sp. z o.o., headquartered at ul.
 Lubelska 26, Warsaw.